kriswiner/ILPS22QS/README.md

 The ILPS22QS has two output interrupts for pressure threshold alerts which could aid in the detection of "man down" events.
 But these two pins can also be used as analog inputs for [QVAR](https://www.st.com/resource/en/application_note/an5755-qvar-sensing-channel--stmicroelectronics.pdf) (electric charge variation) using a flex connector with one of several types of [electrodes](https://oshpark.com/shared_projects/Q802dDIE) designed to detect human touch.

 The **QVAR** sketch simply enables QVAR in register CTRL_REG3 and outputs the scaled output of the pressure registers as the QVAR signal in mV (full scale +/- 18 mV).
-The application note (AN5755) indicates that it is possible to interleave pressure and QVAR but I couldn't make this work and this interleave mode is not mentioned in th data sheet.
+The application note (AN5755) indicates that it is possible to interleave pressure and QVAR but I couldn't make this work and this interleave mode is not mentioned in the data sheet.
 This would be a cool capability.

 I designed a simple flex electrode after the guidance in the AN as shown here: